 Cherries, Cacao, AND Spinach in a Smoothie?
 Of course!

-Cherries are one of the most beloved fruits, and for good reason.
+Fresh cherries are one of the most beloved fruits, and for good reason.
 They’re not only delicious but also pack vitamins, minerals, and plant compounds with powerful health effects.

 Cacao is a bit of a magical food, too.
 Not only is it used to make chocolate, but it's packed with antioxidants, minerals, and even some fiber to boot.
 Cacao flavanols promote the secretion of insulin, the hormone that shuttles glucose into your cells.
-This helps stabilize your blood glucose, preventing it from spiking.
+This helps stabilize your blood glucose (blood sugar), preventing it from spiking.
 Cacao also contains some fiber, which slows the absorption of carbohydrates, thus stabilizing blood glucose levels and providing you with a more steady stream of energy throughout the day.

 Add in spinach and you get a variety of health benefits as part of a balanced diet.
 Spinach nutrition contains a good amount of fiber in each serving, which can help slow the absorption of glucose into the bloodstream in order to keep your blood glucose levels steady.